SougataMukherjee/interview-kit/theory/js-ts.md

 ```
 JavaScript variables are containers for data.

-var -> the scope of the variable define with the keyword "var". this is global scope.it is limited to the function within which it is defined ,calling function scope.
+var -> the scope of the variable define with the keyword "var". this is global scope.it is store in browser window object.it is limited to the function within which it is defined ,calling function scope.
 ```js
 function foo(){
   var x='sam'//local scope or function scope